 It’s easy to digest

 White rice is known for being easy on the tummy.
 It’s part of the BRAT diet (bananas, rice, applesauce, and toast).
-This is a bland food diet that is sometimes suggested after you have vomiting or diarrhea.
+This is a

 It may promote weight loss

-Like quinoa, brown rice is higher in fiber than many other refined carbohydrates and may help you lose weight by making you feel fuller longer.
-One study showed that simply adding more fiber to your diet may help some people who have difficulty following other diets lose weight.
-Another study found that eating brown rice instead of white rice helped reduce dangerous abdominal fat.
+An older study found that eating brown rice instead of white rice helped reduce dangerous abdominal fat.
 This may be due to brown rice being low on the glycemic index (meaning it doesn’t spike your blood sugar).

 It reduces blood pressure

-According to the Mayo Clinic, whole grains such as brown rice may help blood pressure by:
+Whole grains such as brown rice may help blood pressure by:

 - helping you maintain a healthy weight

 - reducing blood vessel damage

 Most rice contains an unwanted ingredient: arsenic.
 Arsenic is an element found in air, water, and soil.